openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/chrome-origin-trials.md

     * Click Register

 After filling out the fields you'll receive a token.
 Save/copy the token.
-The token **will be needed** when you configure your Browzer instance.
+The token **will be needed** when you configure your BrowZer instance.